guettli/programming-guidelines/README.rst

 Passing around methods make things hard to debug ................................................

 Even in C you can pass around method-pointers.
 It's very common in JavaScript and sometimes it gets done in Python, too.
 It is hard to debug.
 IDE's can't resolve the code: "Find usages" don't work.
 I try to avoid it.
-I prefer OOP (Inheritance) and avoid passing around methods or using them as variables.
+I prefer OOP (Inheritance) and avoid passing around methods or treating them like variables.

 Software Design Patterns are overrated ......................................